holyjak/blog.jakubholy.net/README.md

 Special preamble keys (those marked ❌ are carry-over from old platforms and currently do nothing):

- * `:related` - WIP - mark a set of related posts with the same keyword so that you can automatically add links connecting them at the bottom of each post
+ * `:related` - mark a set of related posts with the same keyword so that they will automatically be linked to each other (at the bottom of each post, next to Tags)
  * ❌ `:extra-css`
  * ❌ `:categories`
  * ❌ `:slug`